Nokhal/Warhammer40brew/README.md

 -A ressource other than points need to exist to balance army composition -Missions should be actual tactical puzzle to accomplish an objective, not just always a midfield brawl
 -Most guns should be able to shoot from one side of the table to the other
 -Indirect fire guns should award victory points, not hits 20m away.
+It makes defending those guns a compelling narrative for the attacker, and the defender is rewarded for doing so.